-Glass is an incredibly stable material that degrades very slowly, if at all.
+Glass is among the things that do not decay, at least not noticeably.
+It is an incredibly stable material that degrades very slowly, if at all.
 Glass artifacts that date back to the 13th century B.C. have been found in areas of Egypt.
 Older finds may have been manufactured in what was once Mesopotamia.
 These discoveries show that even if glass bottles break into smaller pieces, the glass will retain its chemical composition for thousands of years.
 Recycling glass bottles is a good way to prevent them from languishing in landfills.

 The glass-making process has been perfected over thousands of years.
 Glass used to be available only to pharaohs and royals but has become an everyday item.
 Glass can be made in several different ways, with different chemical compositions.
 Throughout history, however, soda-lime glass has been the most common form of glass produced, according to scientists with Texas A&M University's Nautical Archaeology program.
 Most glass consists primarily of silica, a component of sand, mixed at very high temperatures with sodium carbonate or potassium carbonate and a small amount of lime for stability.
 Glass made with sodium carbonate (soda glass) is usually more transparent than glass made with potassium carbonate (potash glass).

 Glass does break, but it does not readily break down.
 The glass decomposition rate is essentially nil.
 Over time, the surface of some glass bottles will absorb moisture.
 This results in devitrification, a process that causes the outer layer of glass bottles to crystallize and flake off.
 Devitrification takes place very slowly and results in a cloudy or iridescent appearance.
 Modern glass is made from an incredibly stable formula, however, so the glass bottles people throw in the garbage today will most likely remain in landfills for thousands of years, experiencing only slight devitrification.